GGORZ10227216/OurScheme/readme.md

 > ERROR (unexpected character) : line 1 column 2 character ')'

-¤G¡B Always check the syntax of the user¡¦s input; Must make sure that it is an
+äºŒã€ Always check the syntax of the userâ€™s input; Must make sure that it is an
      S-expression before evaluating it.

-   User input ¥i¯à·|¦³ªº¤TºØsyntax errorªº¬ÛÃömessage(ªº½d¨Ò)¦p¤U¡G
+   User input å¯èƒ½æœƒæœ‰çš„ä¸‰ç¨®syntax errorçš„ç›¸é—œmessage(çš„ç¯„ä¾‹)å¦‚ä¸‹ï¼š
       ERROR (unexpected character) : line 1 column 2 character ')'
       ERROR (unexpected character) : line 3 column 27 LINE-ENTER encountered ERROR : END-OF-FILE encountered when there should be more input

-¤T¡B The part of eval() concerning error messages : // Note : once an error occurs,
+ä¸‰ã€ The part of eval() concerning error messages : // Note : once an error occurs,
                                                               //    the call to eval() is over if what is being evaluated is an atom but not a symbol